Indian Science Congress Association: First Congress

 The first meeting of the congress was held from 15 to 17 January 1914 at the premises of the Asiatic Society, Calcutta.
-Honorable justice Sir Ashutosh Mukherjee, the then Vice Chancellor of the University of Calcutta presided over the Congress.
+Ashutosh Mukherjee, the then Vice Chancellor of the University of Calcutta presided over the Congress.
 One hundred and five scientists from different parts of India and abroad attended it.
 Altogether 35 papers under 6 different sections, namely Botany, Chemistry, Ethnography, Geology, Physics and Zoology were presented.

 Silver Jubilee

-The Silver Jubilee Session of the Science Congress was held at Calcutta in 1938 under the presidency of Lord Rutherford of Nelson but due to his sudden death, Sir James Hopwood Jeans took the chair.
+The Silver Jubilee Session of the Science Congress was held at Calcutta in 1938 under the presidency of Ernest Rutherford but due to his sudden death, James Jeans took the chair.
 It was at this Jubilee Session that the participation of foreign scientists in session of the Indian Science Congress was first initiated.

 34th Edition – Participation of foreign scientists

 The 34th Annual Session of the Indian Science Congress was held at Delhi in 3–8 January 1947 with Pandit Jawaharlal Nehru as General president.
-Pandit Nehru's personal interest in the Science Congress continued and there was hardly any session which he did not attend.
+Nehru's personal interest in the Science Congress continued and there was hardly any session which he did not attend.
 He immensely enriched the activities of the Congress by his sustained interest in the development of scientific atmosphere in the country, particularly among young generations.
 From 1947, his programme for inviting representatives from foreign societies and academies was included in the Science Congress.
 This trend still continues with the support of the Department of Science & Technology, Government of India.

 Golden Jubilee

-The Science Congress celebrated its Golden Jubilee in October 1963 at Delhi with Prof.D.
-S. Kothari as General president.
+The Science Congress celebrated its Golden Jubilee in October 1963 at Delhi with Daulat Singh Kothari as General president.
 On this occasion two special publications were brought out: